-The \$193 million Lick Run project on Cincinnati's west side is an integral part of this solution and is being viewed by the U.S. EPA as a national model for integrated watershed planning.
-The project will reduce CSOs, as well as improve water quality, create new jobs and provide opportunities for community revitalization.
+The \$193 million Lick Run Project on Cincinnati's west side is an integral part of this solution and is being viewed by the U.S. EPA as a national model for integrated watershed planning.
+The project will eliminate an estimated 379 million gallons of CSOs into the Mill Creek during a typical year of rain, as well as improve water quality, create new jobs and provide opportunities for community revitalization.